awsdocs/aws-systems-manager-user-guide/doc_source/ssm-documents-searching.md

 The search box on the Systems Manager **Documents** page supports free text search\.
 Free text search compares the search term or terms that you enter against the document name in each SSM document\.
 If you enter a single search term, for example **ansible**, then Systems Manager returns all SSM documents where this term was discovered\.
 If you enter multiple search terms, then Systems Manager searches by using an `OR` statement\.
 For example, if you specify **ansible** and **linux**, then search returns all documents with *either* keyword in their name\.

-If you enter a free text search term and choose a search option, such as **Platform type**, then search uses an `AND` statement and returns all documents with the keyword in their name and the specified platfrom type\.
+If you enter a free text search term and choose a search option, such as **Platform type**, then search uses an `AND` statement and returns all documents with the keyword in their name and the specified platform type\.

 **Note**
 Note the following details about free text search\.